 Professional interior designers show us their garden offices

 Garden rooms provide a unique opportunity to create your ideal work space.
-Unlike traditional office blocks where you’re assigned a sterile desk by your employer, working from a dedicated garden room allows you to design an inspirational environment that’s perfect for you.
+Unlike traditional office blocks where you’re assigned a sterile desk by your employer, working from a dedicated garden office allows you to design an inspirational environment that’s perfect for you.

 Want some tips to make your garden office a productive and happy space to work?
 We caught up with interior designers Joanna Thornhill and Annie Golledge to find out how they styled their own garden room offices.
 Not sure where to begin?
 Here are some of the most important questions that our professional designers ask before they start work on a garden office project...